IBM Case Study

 Nudges

-Design Goal: Flexibility
+Design principle: Flexibility

 User scenario